ericka-howard/ericka-howard.github.io/index.md

 ## What I'm working on right now:

-* I've just been promoted to Data Scientist with The Hartford.
-We're doing a lot of really interesting work applying machine learning algorithms to business problems!
+* I work as a Data Scientist with The Hartford.
+We're doing a lot of really interesting work applying machine learning algorithms to business problems.
 I really enjoy spending my days getting to solve problems and think outside the box.
-* Getting into Kaggle Competitions.
+* Learning more about neural networks!

 ## Some of my past projects: